digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/data-sources/cosmosdb.md

 # Cosmosdb

-ToolJet can connect to CosmosDB databases to read and write data.
+JumpStart can connect to CosmosDB databases to read and write data.

 ## Connection

-To establish a connection with the CosmosDB data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the CosmosDB data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the JumpStart dashboard.

-ToolJet requires the following to connect to your Cosmos DB.
+JumpStart requires the following to connect to your Cosmos DB.

 - **Cosmos DB Account End point**
 - **Cosmos DB Account Key**